jasonwong-lab/smk_sv/README.md

    *They are included in the image now.
 However, the image size would be larger (~ 9GB).*

+   *Note: When you prefer using a different version of VEP, please add `container: None` into the rule `annotate_sv`.
+Don't forget to make `vep` executable in your environment.*

 4. **You should install [AnnotSV](https://github.com/lgmgeo/AnnotSV) by yourself**, as it's not included in the image due to its large annotation resources (~ 20GB) that cannot be specified elsewhere.

 5. **Modify the `../config/config.yaml`** to specify needed file paths.